daneedk/com.uc.heimdall/APPSTORE.md

 Please post your questions/remarks on the [Athom community forum](https://community.athom.com/t/134)

-## Changes for current version 1.0.22
+## Changes for current version 1.0.23
-* Added 'Last Door' functionality
-* Split Trigger Delay to 2 separate settings, Arming Delay and Alarm Delay
-* Changed Delay range to 0-300 seconds
-* Minor layout changes to settings pages
+* Check if sensors communicated with Homey in the last 24 hours

 An extensive changelog is available [here](https://community.athom.com/t/134/3)